 How to Track Your Numbers and Calculate Your Per-Hour Earning Rate

 The agents who take their prospecting seriously track their numbers religiously.
 Daily stat tracking is what separates hopeful agents from professional ones.
-It takes the guesswork out of your business and replaces it with data you can actually use to improve.

 The Key Metrics to Track